 British Odinists have converted a 16th-century chapel in Newark, Nottinghamshire, into an Odinist temple. and currently two hofs are planned for construction in Iceland, one in Reykjavík and one in Akranes.

 Odinists have also archaeological sites for their rituals.
 In the United Kingdom, for example, Odinists have assembled at Nine Ladies stone circle in Derbyshire, and the Rollright Stones in Warwickshire.

 Odinism and Race[79,80,81]

-Although one Odinist group specifically teaches that there are no "master races" and no "chosen peoples," the term "Odinism" is sometimes associated with the ideology of Nordicism and "folkish" ideals.
+Although one Odinist group (the Odin Brotherhood) specifically teaches that there are no "master races" and no "chosen peoples," the term "Odinism" is sometimes associated with the ideology of "folkish" ideals.

 According to Professor Mattias Gardell, some see "Odinism as revolving around the primacy of race and Asatrú serving as its nonracial counterpart," but "in reality" there "seems to be no such neat division," and many "self-defined Asatrúers" are "centered on race."